aleen42/PersonalWiki/post/bpm_detection_with_javascript/bpm_detection_with_javascript.md

 Presence of "peaks" in a song above 0.8, 0.9, and 0.95 respectively.

-### Premise
+### Premise (前提)

-The central premise is that the peak/tempo data is readily available; people can, after all, very easily dance to music.
+The central premise is that the peak (峰值)/tempo (節奏) data is readily available; people can, after all, very easily dance to music.
 Therefore, applying common sense to the data should reveal that information.

 ### Setup